 A lot of research has been done looking into the health benefits of turmeric curcumin, which confirms their results.
-However, the health effects in human trials are uncertain.
+However, the health effects of human trials are uncertain.

-Here, we outline turmeric and curcumin traditionally used in Ayurvedic and Chinese medicine.
+Here, we outline turmeric or curcumin traditionally used in Ayurvedic and Chinese medicine.

 The main thing about curcumin is that it can help fight acute, short-term inflammation and plays a role in repairing damage in the body.
 Curcumin is a bioactive substance that may reduce the sensation that people with arthritis feel in their joints. (study)